Skip to main content

 Search across the catalog

 The unified search query lets users type freely and get results across perfumes, ingredients, brands, families, and perfumists — ideal for building an omnibox or search bar.
+Results are scored by relevance and grouped by entity type.

 query Search {